CitiesSkylinesMods/DocumentationWiki/Writerside/topics/How-to-remove-workshop-networks.md

 > Tip: After applying either of the solutions below, use
 > the [Broken Nodes Detector](https://steamcommunity.com/sharedfiles/filedetails/?id=1777173984) mod to check for
-> side-effects of network removal (such as broken transport lines, stops, and ghost nodes).
-If you use TM:PE it's probably
+> side effects of network removal (such as broken transport lines, stops, and ghost nodes).
+If you use TM:PE it's
+> probably
 > also worth using the [Clear Traffic](Clear-Traffic.md) button to remove all existing traffic, and also check for any
 > broken junction settings (particularly broken [](Lane-Connectors.md)).